odoo/documentation/legal/terms/enterprise.rst

-The standard charges for the Odoo Enterprise subscription and the Services are based on the number of Users, the installed Apps, the Software version used by the Customer, and specified in writing at the signature of the Agreement.
+The standard charges for the Odoo Enterprise subscription and the Services are based on the number of Users, the installed Apps, the Software version used by the Customer, and specified in writing at the conclusion of the Agreement.

-When during the Term, the Customer has more Users or more installed Apps than specified at the time of signature of this Agreement, the Customer agrees to pay an extra fee equivalent to the applicable list price (at the beginning of the Term) for the additional Users or Apps, for the remainder of the Term.
+When during the Term, the Customer has more Users or more installed Apps than specified at the time of conclusion of this Agreement, the Customer agrees to pay an extra fee equivalent to the applicable list price (at the beginning of the Term) for the additional Users or Apps, for the remainder of the Term.

-If at the time of the signature of this Agreement, the Customer uses a Covered Version that is not the most recent one, the standard charges may be increased by 50% for the duration of the first Term, at the sole discretion of Odoo SA, to cover the extra maintenance costs.
+If at the time of the conclusion of this Agreement, the Customer uses a Covered Version that is not the most recent one, the standard charges may be increased by 50% for the duration of the first Term, at the sole discretion of Odoo SA, to cover the extra maintenance costs.